geb/geb/doc/manual/src/chapters/040-pages.md

         assert $("li.g", 0).get("a.l").text() ==~ /Chuck/
     }

-This is valid Geb code, and it works well for a once off script but there are two big issues with this approach.
+This is valid Geb code, and it works well for a one off script but there are two big issues with this approach.
 Imagine that you have _many_ tests that involve searching and checking results.
 The implementation of how to search and how to find the results is going to have to be duplicated in _every_ test, maybe _many_ times per test.
 The _Page Object Pattern_ allows us to apply the same principles of modularity, reuse and encapsulation that we use in other aspects of programming.

 Here is the same script, utilising page objects…